leolplex/GOF-Design-Patterns/README.md

 ### Singleton

 Singleton is a creational design pattern that lets you ensure that a class has only one instance, while providing a global access point to this instance.

+## Structural

+### Adapter

+Adapter is a structural design pattern that allows objects with incompatible interfaces to collaborate.